 Independent Product Review: Polycom Pano

-We’ve always wanted a wireless presenter that doesn’t force you to download another app.
+Adrian – We’ve always wanted a wireless presenter that doesn’t force you to download another app.
 Why can’t it just work like at home with Apple TV?
 Pano is Polycom’s answer to this problem.
-So, today we’re going to look at what others deem the last wireless presenter you’ll ever need.
-I’m Adrian and I’m Jonathan and today you’re watching Konnectus’ Independent Reviews.
+Today we’re going to look at what others deem the last wireless presenter you’ll ever need.